 From iconic Waikiki Beach you can see Diamond Head, one of the world's most popular climbable volcanoes.
 There's also nearly two miles of white sand, and warm, turquoise water.
 But if you're after solitude -- or just some room to spread a beach blanket -- this isn't the best choice.

-Virginia Beach's oceanfront lifestyle is in full swing from May through September, meaning the city, beaches, and three-mile long boardwalk are overrun.
+Virginia Beach's oceanfront lifestyle is in full swing from May through September, meaning the city, beaches, and 3-mile long boardwalk are overrun.
 Consider saving this destination for April or early May.